Imaging for Osteoarthritis: An Overview

 Anteroposterior (front to back) X-ray image of the knee showing osteoarthritis.
 Note the narrower spacing on the right side of the image, where cartilage has degenerated.

 When cartilage is lost, bone rubs against bone.
-This can cause to cysts or fluid-filled cavities can form in the bone, which will also be visible in an X-ray.
-The body also responds with sclerosis (increased bone density), in which more bone grows in where the cartilage used to be.
-The joint surfaces become misaligned and osteophytes (bone spurs) may form.
+This can cause cysts or fluid-filled cavities in the bone, which will also be visible in an X-ray.
+The bone also responds with sclerosis (increased bone density), in which more bone grows under where the cartilage used to be.
+If the joint surfaces become misaligned, then osteophytes may form.
 There are basic routine X-ray views for imaging each joint:

 • An anteroposterior (AP) view (front-to-back view)